prashjet/oss4astro/releasing_a_package/README.md

   - `dependencies`: a list of dependencies, with version numbers specified with `==`, `>=`
 - `[project.urls]`: a hamepage (e.g. the GitHub repository URL), and possibly you can add others here e.g. for the documentation, GitHib Issue tracker etc.

 [Here](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#writing-pyproject-toml) is a full list of what can go in your `pyproject.toml` file.
 One relevant further section is [optional dependencies](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/#dependencies-optional-dependencies): e.g. you could have a set of optional dependencies related to building the package (e.g. `pytest` for tests, `sphinx` for docs).
-You can create a list of these  under a `build` label, then a user can install these via `pip install your-project-name[build]`.
+You can create a list of these under a label `build`, then a user can install these via `pip install your-project-name[build]`.

 ### Installing locally